facebookarchive/caffe2/docs/tutorials.md

 # Caffe2 Tutorials

-  The iPython notebook tutorials can be [downloaded](/tutorials) or [browsed](https://github.com/aaronmarkham/caffe2/tree/documentation/docs).
+  The iPython notebook tutorials can be [browsed](https://github.com/aaronmarkham/caffe2/tree/master/docs/tutorials) or downloaded using the links below each tutorial's title.

   You may browse these ipynb files on Github directly and this is the preferred route if you just want to look at the code and try it out for yourself.